-Id. (emphasis added) (citing Ex.
+Id. at 29-30 (citing Ex.
 2061 ¶ 103).
-Patent Owner argues, with citation to Dr. Conte's declaration, that if Sullivan's filter were implemented in certain sequences of FISes in a SATA device, the result would be to encrypt the payloads of FISes that should not be encrypted and to reject other FISes that should be encrypted.
-Id. at 30-32 (citing Ex.
-2061 ¶¶ 46, 105, 106).
+Patent Owner argues, citing Dr. Conte's declaration as support, that if Sullivan's filter were implemented in certain sequences of FISes in a SATA device, the result would be to encrypt the payloads of FISes that should not be encrypted and to reject other FISes that should be encrypted.
+Id. at 30-33 (citing Ex.
+2061 ¶¶ 46, 105-106).

-Patent Owner's next argument for why the cited combination does not render obvious the "associated with" limitation is that SATA Standard does not teach the limitation.
+Patent Owner's next argues the cited combination does not render obvious the "associated with" limitation because the SATA Standard does not teach the limitation.
 See PO Resp.
-34-45.
-Patent Owner asserts that

-"SATA Standard is silent as to the use of encryption and teaches nothing about whether a data payload should be decrypted or encrypted."
-Id. at 34 (citing Ex.
+35-45.
+Patent Owner asserts that "SATA Standard is silent as to the use of encryption and teaches nothing about whether a data payload should be decrypted or encrypted."
+Id. at 35 (citing Ex.
 2061 ¶ 107).
 Patent Owner challenges Petitioner's contention that a skilled artisan "would have appreciated that Sullivan, when implemented in SATA, teaches decrypting the payload of a Data FIS when that Data FIS is associated with one of SATA's read commands."
-Id. at 35 (quoting Pet.
-29).
+Id. at 34-35 (quoting Pet.
+29-30).
 Patent Owner argues that the association of a Data FIS with a read or write command could not be used to determine whether to encrypt or decrypt the Data FIS's payload because "there are several read and write commands in the SATA Standard that would result in Data FISes whose payloads should not be cryptographically processed."
-Id.
+Id. at 36.
 For example, Patent Owner asserts that Data FISes transmitted in response to SMART READ LOG SECTOR should not be cryptographically processed because they contain data relating to the drive's operation.
-Id. at 35-36 (citing Ex.
+Id. at 36-37 (citing Ex.
 2061 ¶ 108; Ex.
 1003, 250, 252).

-Patent Owner also takes issue with Dr. Long's list of commands in SATA Standard for reading user data from the hard drive and for writing user data to the hard drive.
+Patent Owner disputes Dr. Long's list of commands in SATA Standard for reading user data from the hard drive and for writing user data to the hard drive.
 See PO Resp.
-36; Ex.
-1006 ¶ 99.
-Patent Owner states that Dr. Long's deposition testimony establishes that Dr. Long did not assemble this list himself and that the list does not exist in the same form in SATA Standard itself.
-Id. at 36-37 (citing Ex.
+37; Ex.
+1006 ¶ 91.
+Patent Owner states that

+Dr. Long's deposition testimony establishes that Dr. Long did not assemble this list himself and that the list does not exist in the same form in SATA Standard itself.
+Id. at 37-38 (citing Ex.
 2060, 41:5-14, 42:11-22).
 Patent Owner contends that "neither Sullivan nor the SATA Standard alone provide enough information to determine which commands carry command, control, or status information and which ones do not, since the purpose of the commands is not found in the SATA Standard."
-Id. at 37 (citing Ex.
+Id. at 38 (citing Ex.
 2061 ¶ 34).
 Furthermore, Patent Owner notes that "the ATA Standard, a predecessor of the SATA Standard, is not one of the two references" in the ground on which this proceeding was instituted.
 Id.